zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The provided id is not valid under conformance criteria.
+  The provided id is not valid under the conformance criteria.

+  **Action:**

+  Verify the conformance criteria, provide valid service id.

+### ZWEAG718E

+  Cannot retrieve metadata: '%s'

+  **Reason:**

+  Metadata aren't accessible.

+  **Action:**

+  Verify that the metadata are accessible and not empty.

+  ### ZWEAG719I

+  The service id provided is invalid: '%s'

+  **Reason:**

+  The provided service does not satisfy the conformance criteria and therefore not valid.

   **Action:**